ttlion/sdtDBN/README.md

 sdtDBN was developed in the context of the Master's Thesis on Electrical and Computer Engineering of Tiago Leão, at Instituto Superior Técnico, Lisbon.
 The Thesis is available at **Aqui por ou link dps para a tese ou link para eventual artigo que se escreva**, in which all theorical background of sdtDBN is explained.

-# Program release and external libraries
+# Current release and libraries

 ## Current release